appsody/stacks/incubator/starter/README.md

 drwxr-xr-x  3 henrynash  staff   96 21 Oct 00:14 templates
 ```

 The initial version of your new stack is now ready to be packaged (using `appsody stack package`) and will then be available to the Appsody CLI.
-You can check that this is working, ahead of start too modify the stack structure to match the requirements of your new stack:
+You can check that this is working, ahead of starting to modify the stack structure to match the requirements of your new stack:

 ```bash
 $ appsody stack package